Visa policy of Saudi Arabia: Development of tourist visas

 In December 2013 Saudi Arabia announced its intention to begin issuing tourist visas for the first time in its history.
-Council of Ministers entrusted the Supreme Commission for Tourism and Antiquities with visa issuing on the basis of certain regulations approved by the Ministries of Interior and Foreign Affairs.
+The Council of Ministers entrusted the Supreme Commission for Tourism and Antiquities with visa issuing on the basis of certain regulations approved by the Ministries of Interior and Foreign Affairs.
 A limited tourist visa programme was cancelled in March 2014.
-In December 2014 the Saudi Arabian authorities reiterated that tourist visas will not be reintroduced.
-However, in April 2016, former Crown Prince Muhammad bin Nayef announced that plans to start issuing tourist visas as part of Vision 2030, which aims to diversify Saudi economy and leading it away from an oil dependent economy.
+In December 2014 the Saudi Arabian authorities reiterated that tourist visas would not be reintroduced.
+However, in April 2016, former Crown Prince Muhammad bin Nayef announced that plans to start issuing tourist visas as part of Vision 2030, which aims to diversify the Saudi economy and lead it away from oil dependence.
 Saudi Arabia has welcomed Uber and Six Flags parks in its initial steps towards amplifying the tourism sector.
-In November 2017 it was announced that Saudi Arabia would begin issuing tourist visas and online application in 2018.
+In November 2017 it was announced that Saudi Arabia would begin issuing tourist visas and online applications in 2018.

-Non-Muslims (of whatever nationality) are not allowed to travel to the City of Mecca.
+Non-Muslims (of whatever nationality) are not allowed to travel to Mecca and Medina.

 Full rules were expected to be published by the end of March 2018.
 In March 2018 the Saudi Commission for Tourism and National Heritage announced that the bylaws were ready for adoption and that they would be published by the end of the first quarter of 2018.

-On September 25, 2018, the General Sports Authority announced the "Sharek International Events Visa" (SIEV), an electronic visa issued concurrently with the purchase of a ticket for qualifying special sporting events, concerts or cultural festivals through sharek.sa.
+On 25 September 2018, the General Sports Authority announced the "Sharek International Events Visa" (SIEV), an electronic visa issued concurrently with the purchase of a ticket for qualifying special sporting events, concerts or cultural festivals through sharek.sa.
 The "Sharek" visa allows visitors to enter Saudi Arabia in order to attend the event and its validity ranges from a few days before and after the event itself.
-Applicants will be able to obtain single-entry, single-exit 30-day visas online for 640 riyals (170.65 USD) and enter from any port of entry.
+Applicants will be able to obtain single-entry, single-exit 30-day visas online for 640 riyals (US$170.65) and enter from any port of entry.
 It was reported by the UAE news agency WAM that the Kingdom is set to open the eVisa system to general visitors holding passports from the United States, all Schengen (EU) countries, Australia, Japan, South Korea, South Africa, Brunei, Malaysia and Singapore with more countries to be added later.